A Guide to Iceland in August

 Snorkeling in Iceland in late summer offers a unique chance to explore the crystal-clear glacial waters of Silfra, a rift between the North American and Eurasian tectonic plates in Þingvellir National Park.
 With water visibility exceeding 100 meters and a steady temperature of around 2-4°C (35-39°F) year-round, Silfra is one of the world’s top cold-water snorkeling sites.
 August’s milder air temperatures make it a more comfortable time to experience this breathtaking underwater landscape, with dry suits provided to keep you warm.

 August really is a wonderful time to visit Iceland.
-While it may be a busier time of year - there’s good reason for that, given the long days, nice weather, and full agenda of fun things to do.
+While it may be a busier time of year, there’s a good reason for that, given the long days, nice weather, and full agenda of fun things to do.
 Our team of experts is on hand should you have any questions about renting a car to make getting around Iceland easier during your holiday.